JuanJoseZapata/curriculum_learning_ws/README.md

 | `--frame-skip`          | `int`   | Number of frames to skip (repeat action).
 Default `4` |
 | `--num-envs`            | `int`   | Number of parallel game environments.
 Default `1` |
 | `--discrete-actions`    | `bool`  | Whether to use a discrete action space.
 Default `False` |

+## MiniGrid
+The second environment used in this work is the `MiniGrid` environment.
+It is a customized version of the original [`MiniGrid`](https://minigrid.farama.org/) environment from Farama Foundation.

+This environment is a simple grid world environment with a 2D grid of tiles.
+The agent can move forward or change direction (left or right).
+The objective of the agent is to reach the goal tile in the smallest number of steps.

+.
+The goal of the agent is to reach the goal tile while avoiding obstacles and collecting rewards.
+The environment is a single-agent environment.